jackfriedman616/100-days-of-code/r1-log.md

 ### R1D61
 Made significant changes to itemDetails, itemCard,and Products.json in order to make the items able to use the card data stored in Products.json. https://github.com/jackfriedman616/MTG-Mongoose-React-Deckbuilder/blob/main/src/components/ItemDetail.js

+### R1D62
+Bootstrapped my program with react and got it to run, although the categories are wrong and none of the pictures show up. https://github.com/jackfriedman616/mtg-deckbuilder/tree/master